My Honest FrenchPod 101 Review: Should You Use It to Learn French?

 Either way, you can choose what you watch and what material you learn with based on what you enjoy.
 Just filter by topic and/or difficulty, pick the videos that look the most interesting to you and enjoy your learning!

-FluentU is available right in your browser or as an Android or iOS app.
-You can check it out with a free trial to see if it’s right for you.
+FluentU is available right in your browser or as an Android or iOS app and you can check it out with a free trial to see if it’s right for you.